Everything you need to know about laminitisPublished March 21, 2023

 -Beware of binge eating: turning out for short periods without a muzzle or allowing free access to grazing after removing a muzzle may lead to gorging.

 -Balancers are ideal for good doers: balancers provide a concentrated source of vitamins, minerals and quality protein but due to the low feeding rate, contribute a negligible level of calories, starch and sugar to the total diet.
 If additional calories are needed, look for fibre based feeds that are low in starch and sugar and if necessary, high in oil (oil is high in calories but starch and sugar free).
+Speak to a nutritionist for specific advice, especially if your horse or pony is severely insulin dysregulated.

 Can you spot the signs?